Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Appendix

 \subsection{The Cauchy problem for the Vlasov-Navier-Stokes system}

-Since the existence of global Leray solutions to the Vlasov-Navier-Stokes system on a half-space with a gravity force has not been explicitely written in the literature, we provide some rather short elements of proof.
-We especially focus on the difficulties which may appear when obtaining the strong energy inequalities satisfied by these solutions (namely, the inequalities \eqref{ineq-energyNS} and \eqref{ineq-energy}). \begin{theoreme}[Existence of Leray solutions] Consider $(u_0,f_0)$ a pair of admissible initial conditions in the sense of Definition \ref{CIadmissible}.
-Then there exists a Leray solution $(u,f)$ in the sense of Definition \ref{sol-faible} to the system (\ref{eq:Vlasov})-(\ref{eq:NS2}) with boundary conditions (\ref{bcond-fluid})-(\ref{bcond-f}) and with initial data $(u_0,f_0)$. \end{theoreme} The proof of this result follows a now classical method for those non linear coupled problems: first, we introduce an approximated problem of the whole system.
-For each fixed $n \in \N^*$, an appropriate fixed point procedure gives the existence of $(f_n,u_n)$ which are solutions to the following regularized system on each interval $[0,T]$
+Since the existence of global weak solutions to the Vlasov-Navier-Stokes system on a half-space with a gravity force has not been explicitly written in the literature, we provide some rather short elements of proof.
+We especially focus on the difficulties which may appear when obtaining the strong energy inequalities satisfied by these solutions (namely, the inequalities \eqref{ineq-energyNS} and \eqref{ineq-energy}). \begin{thm}[Existence of weak solutions] Consider $(u_0,f_0)$ a pair of admissible initial conditions in the sense of Definition \ref{CIadmissible}.
+Then there exists a global weak solution $(u,f)$ in the sense of Definition \ref{sol-faible} to the system (\ref{eq:Vlasov})-(\ref{eq:NS2}) with boundary conditions (\ref{bcond-fluid})-(\ref{bcond-f}) and with initial data $(u_0,f_0)$. \end{thm} The proof of this result follows a now classic method for those non linear coupled problems: first, we introduce an approximated problem of the whole system.
+For each fixed $n \in \N\setminus \lbrace 0 \rbrace$ an appropriate fixed point procedure gives the existence of $(u_n,f_n)$ which are solutions to the following regularized system on each interval $[0,T]$

 where $T>0$ is arbitrary and where we consider the following operator, regularizations and data, and their respective convergences when $n$ goes to infinity: \begin{itemize} \item $\chi_n \underset{n \rightarrow + \infty}{\longrightarrow} \mathrm{Id}_{\R}$, where for all $n \in \N\setminus \lbrace 0 \rbrace$, $ \chi_n \in \mathscr{D}(\R)$ is an odd, increasing and bounded function satisfying $\vert \chi(z) \vert \leq \vert z \vert$, $\Vert \chi_n' \Vert_{\Ld^{\infty}(\R)} \leq 1$ and $z \chi_n(z) \geq 0$.
-Above, $\chi_n$ is applied componentwise. \item $f_0^n \underset{n \rightarrow + \infty}{\longrightarrow} f_0$ strongly in $\Ld^p(\R^3_+\times \R^3)$ for all $1 \leq p < \infty$ and weakly-$\ast$ in $\Ld^{\infty}(\R^3_+\times \R^3)$, and where $f_0^n=\eta^n f_0$ with $(\eta^n)_n$ a family of positive functions compactly supported in velocity such that $0 \leq \eta^n \leq 1$ and increasing to $1$ \item for all $n \in \N\setminus \lbrace 0 \rbrace$, the operator $ \mathrm{J}_n$ refers to the Yosida approximation of the identity defined by
+Above, $\chi_n$ is applied componentwise. \item $f_0^n \underset{n \rightarrow + \infty}{\longrightarrow} f_0$ strongly in $\Ld^p(\R^3_+\times \R^3)$ for all $1 \leq p < \infty$ and weakly-$\ast$ in $\Ld^{\infty}(\R^3_+\times \R^3)$, and where $f_0^n=\eta^n f_0$ with $(\eta^n)_n$ a family of positive functions compactly supported in velocity such that $0 \leq \eta^n \leq 1$ and increasing to $1$. \item for all $n \in \N\setminus \lbrace 0 \rbrace$, the operator $ \mathrm{J}_n$ refers to the Yosida approximation of the identity defined by